 High carbohydrate and protein lunch options include whole-grain sandwiches with lean deli meat, tuna or nut butter; vegetable-based soups and stews that contain lean poultry or beef; tacos with whole-wheat or corn tortillas and lean poultry or meats; or a wok stir fry with rice, vegetables and tofu or seafood.

-High-carbohydrate and protein dinners include flank or bottom round steak and sweet potatoes or yams; brown rice and skinless chicken breast; brown rice or whole wheat penne pasta tossed with grilled chicken; spaghetti made with whole wheat pasta, lean ground meat and marinara sauce; quinoa and grilled fish; or wild rice and legumes as a vegetarian option.
+High carbohydrate and protein dinners include flank or bottom round steak and high carb vegetables such as sweet potatoes or yams; brown rice and skinless chicken breast; brown rice or whole-wheat penne pasta tossed with grilled chicken; spaghetti made with whole-wheat pasta, lean ground meat and marinara sauce; quinoa and grilled fish; or wild rice and legumes as a vegetarian option.

 High carbohydrate and protein snacks are important to eat in between meals to stabilize energy levels and control cravings.
 In fact, the Mayo Clinic website recommends eating snacks high in fiber to help you feel satiated for longer periods of time.
 Fruits are an excellent source of carbohydrates for a snack.
 Ideally, consume 2 to 4 cups of fruit per day.

 Protein-containing snacks include string cheese, yogurt, nuts and seeds.
 High carbohydrate and protein snack examples include: peanut butter and jelly sandwich; trail mix made with dried fruits and nuts; whole-grain crackers and low-fat cheese; fruit and yogurt.